Certified Peer Support Specialist

 Or dial: (US) +1 321-200-0614 PIN: 752 263 106#

-If you would like to apply for any of the training courses listed above, please download the new application and complete.
+If you would like to apply for any of the training courses listed above, please download the new application and complete it.
 We are no longer accepting the old certification form.
-Individuals who are currently employed may be given priority, however all are welcome to apply.
+Individuals who are currently employed may be given priority, however, all are welcome to apply.
 You can mail, or email your completed application and related attachments to:

-Division of Substance Abuse and Mental Health (DSAMH)
+Office of Substance Use and Mental Health (OSUMH)

 Attn: Utah Certified Peer Support Specialist Program